DamianPala/pyrepogen/README.md

 When you change project name in tree always change it in setup.cfg

 Repo inside parent repo without submodule is not allowed

+Commit hash is stored into .egg-info/pbr.json as git_version

+Describe mechanism regarding dev release tag only in dist not in git that is set when release on different commit than last release tag commit